darinz/ML/00_math_python_numpy_review/README.md

 ## Overview

-This repository contains foundational materials for machine learning prerequisites, including mathematical concepts and programming skills.
+This section contains foundational materials for machine learning prerequisites, including mathematical concepts and programming skills.
 The content is structured to provide a solid foundation before diving into machine learning algorithms and applications.

 ## Table of Contents